 Europe is a hugely popular travel destination.
-Whether it’s by foot, bus, plane or train, each year travellers flock from across the globe to visit and experience all the wonders of European travel.
 But how much will a European adventure set you back?
-How much does it cost to travel Europe?
+Simply, how much does it cost to travel Europe?

 Never before has travel been so straight forward.
 Just hop on a plane and before you know it you’re on the other side of the World.
 It's amazing, but for someone who has never flown before it can also be a scary & uncertain prospect.
 Equally, a fear of flying can be a serious obstacle to many people’s travel plans.
 So, to settle any nerves and help you prepare for what’s to come, here are my travel tips for first time flyers and aerophobics.